andrwe455/MonsterUniversity/README.md

 ## About the project

-This project is aimed towards the members of Monster's University, to equip them with a platform that fully adjusts to their needs, whether they are student, teacher, manager or administrator, this plataform will come in handy and be of great value to each one of them.
+This project aims to equip the members of Monster's University with a platform that fully adjusts to their needs, whether they are student, teacher, manager or administrator, this plataform will come in handy and be of great value to each one of them.

 ### Built with
 * [AdminLTE 3](https://adminlte.io/themes/v3/)